Challengermode/CoreRcon/docs/listening.md

 await rcon.StartLogging("127.0.0.1");
 ```

 Also note that the IP supplied here is what SRCDS will try to send packets to.
 Unless SRCDS is running locally, you **must** provide a public/external IP address to receive any logs.
-The port is `7744` - at the present time there is no way to change this.
+The port is `7744` - if you would like to change it, pass it as a fourth argument into your `RCON` constructor.

 ## Receiving logs
 Once you are listening, you are free to set up listeners for various forms of parseable packets.
 This allows you to receive strongly-typed data from the server, parsed by some intense regular expressions.